 Three hours south of Yamoussoukro, nestled in between the canals and waterways, lies Abidjan the economic capital of the Ivory Coast.
 Considered the crossroads of West Africa both economically and culturally, Abidjan benefits from clement temperatures year round, reaching average highs of around 88˚ Fahrenheit, or 30˚ Celsius.
+Like much of West Africa, this city has cachet and soul, and enjoys a diversity of cultures, traditions and people, notably through the French influence, but also through the steady stream of tourists that make the city both vibrant and cosmopolitan.
 View more

 “Voyage of a lifetime” does not even begin to describe a Silversea Expedition experience.
 Imagine the comfort and intimacy of our ships, coupled with the most intriguing, far-flung destinations on earth.
 With over 590 destinations on all 7 continents, this is expedition cruising at its finest.
 Our uniquely curated itineraries with excursions adapted to individual ability and interest cater to all, while our knowledgeable and enthusiastic experts lead the way.
 Butler service, highest crew to guest ration in the industry and all-inclusivity make a Silversea Expedition cruise like nothing you have ever experienced.

 Depart the pier for a full-day's tour of Abidjan, the economic centre and former official capital of Ivory Coast, and the third largest French speaking city in the world.
 Originally a fishing village, the construction of a new wharf in 1931 contributed to the growth of the village to become the capital of the then French colony until 1983 when Yamoussoukro became the capital.
 However, most government offices and foreign embassies are still located in Abidjan.